Unitarity of Symplectic Fermion in $\alpha$-vacua with Negative Central Charge

-In terms of ordinary bra and ket state, the operator $\cJ$ is inserted in the the completeness relation, which makes this expression play a role of the identity operator.
+In terms of ordinary bra and ket states, the operator $\cJ$ is inserted in the completeness relation, which makes this expression play the role of the identity operator.
 We also define the coherent state

 where $\eta$ and $\zeta$ are complex numbers.
-Here we omit the anti-holomorphic part for simplicity, but one has to take it into account to connect to path integral.
+Here we omit the anti-holomorphic part for simplicity, but one has to take it into account to connect to the path integral.
 Similarly one can define $\llangle \bar{\eta}, \bar{\zeta}|$ by using $\cJ$-Hermitian adjoint.
 In terms of the coherent state, the identity operator can be expressed as

 In the coherent state representation of the identity operator, the operator $\cJ$ is also inserted when we express it in terms of the ordinary coherent state.